tushar-sharma/tushar-sharma.github.io/_posts/2019-05-08-red-queen-race.md

 However reading about evolution and natural selection shattered my views of benign nature.
 Evolution has itself no goal.
 Though natural selection is non random, the evolution meanders aimlessly without ultimate purpose.
 As poet Lord Alfred Tennyson in his poem "In Memorial A.H.H", aptly descibes violent nature "red in tooth and claw".

 <blockquote>
-Who trusted God was love indeed
+Who trusted God was love indeed<br>
-And love Creation's final law
+And love Creation's final law<br>
-Tho' Nature, red in tooth and claw
+Tho' Nature, red in tooth and claw<br>
-With ravine, shriek'd against his creed
+With ravine, shriek'd against his creed<br>
 </blockquote>
 <br><br>